germuth/Kekule/README.md

 valency of 8 electrons.

 According to the Valence Bond Theory, such single and double bonds have different electron structures.
-Single bonds are named ìsigma (s) bondsî, and are caused by the head-on overlapping between atomic orbitals.
+Single bonds are named ‚Äúsigma (s) bonds‚Äù, and are caused by the head-on overlapping between atomic orbitals.
 Sigma Bonds are the strongest type of covalent bond.
-Double bonds are named ìpi (p) bondsî, and result from electron overlap in the nodal plane which passes through both of the bonding atoms.
+Double bonds are named ‚Äúpi (p) bonds‚Äù, and result from electron overlap in the nodal plane which passes through both of the bonding atoms.
 Double bonds are weaker, but still resilient.

 Many organic molecules display alternating paths of single and double bonds.
 In this configuration,